2024 South Korean snowstorm: Meteorology

-According to the Korea Meteorological Administration (KMA), the snowstorm, beginning on 26 November 2024, deposited between 20 and 26 centimeters (7.8-10 inches) of snow in northern Seoul and surrounding areas, with 16.1 centimeters (6.3 inches) falling on 27 November alone.
+According to the Korea Meteorological Administration (KMA), the snowstorm, beginning on 26 November 2024, deposited 20–26 cm of snow in northern Seoul and surrounding areas, with 16.1 centimeters (6.3 inches) falling on 27 November alone.
 This surpassed the previous daily November record set on November 28, 1972, when 12 centimeters of snow fell, representing the heaviest daily November snowfall since Seoul began keeping records in 1907.
 Eastern, central, and southwestern regions of the country receiving 10-28 centimeters of snow accumulation.
 The snowfall continued through 28 November, with areas like Yongin, south of Seoul, accumulating up to 47.5 centimeters (18.7 inches).

 The KMA reported that the unprecedented snowfall resulted from specific meteorological conditions, which included a significantly larger temperature differential between cold air masses on land interacting with the warmer surface of the Yellow Sea, enhanced by unusually warm temperatures in preceding weeks.
 In addition, persistent westerly winds carried snow into the Seoul metropolitan area, which in tandem with snowfall patterns persisting over the same regions, led to increased accumulation around the area.